Golf Course Reviewer

 About our Golf Course Reviewer - Ed Battye

 Ed founded Golf Empire to help amateur golfers find out where and when competitive golf will be played.
-He currently plays off a handicap of two and lives in Huddersfield, West Yorkshire.
+He currently plays off a handicap of 3 and lives in Huddersfield, West Yorkshire.

 Having spent much of his golfing career playing off scratch he has competed in Open Championship qualifying, the British Mid-Amateur Championship and several World Amateur Ranking Golf tournaments (...quite unsuccessfully in most of them it must be said!) although a recent highlight was winning the 2016 Hollinwell Trophy at Notts Golf Club.

 Nowadays most of his time is spent playing open events all over the UK as well as travelling far and wide to carry out golf course reviews for the Golf Empire website.
 He is also a course ranking panelist for National Club Golfer magazine and a leading reviewer for the Top 100 Golf Courses website.

 In total he has played well over 400 golf courses, mostly under competitive conditions, and has a love for pure links golf.

 Through the golf course review section of the website he aims to share his personal views on the courses he has played and hopefully help you in planning a golf trip or unearthing a true hidden gem.

 Ed's views on golf courses